PuttOUT Mirror Trainer With Gate Review

 Coupling the magnets with the gate makes for a fairly compelling drill, and using this regularly enough should give you the muscle memory to start the ball consistently online with a square putter face.

-We also primarily used this on one of PuttOut's excellent putting mats as part of the Academy Studio (opens in new tab).
+We also primarily used this on one of PuttOut's excellent putting mats as part of the Academy Studio.
 We'd highly recommend using this mirror with any sort of putting mat so you get good feedback on the quality of your putting.

 It's a well built training aid all in all, but unfortunately, despite the scratch-proof claim on the PuttOUT website, this mirror does scuff up fairly easily.
 Whether it's from the two magnetic guides or the putter head scuffing up against the mirror, a few months with this mirror saw it scratch up a fair amount.
 The scratches don't take too much away from the overall experience, but it's frustrating.
 Overall though, it's a very useful training aid that will help golfers of any level improve the consistency of thier putting stroke over time.

-Dan is a Staff Writer and has been with the Golf Monthly team since 2021.
-Dan graduated with a Masters in International Journalism from the University of Sussex and primarily looks after equipment reviews and buyer's guides, specializing in golf shoe and golf cart reviews.
-Dan has now tested and reviewed over 30 pairs of golf shoes for the website and magazine with his current favorite pair being the Ecco Biom C4.
-A left-handed golfer, his handicap index is currently 8.5 and he plays at Fulford Heath Golf Club in the West Midlands.
-His best day in golf so far was shooting 76 at Essendon Golf Club on his first-ever round with his Golf Monthly colleagues.
-Dan also runs his own cricket podcast and website in his spare time.
+Dan has been with Golf Monthly team since 2021.
+He graduated with a Masters degree in International Journalism from the University of Sussex and looks after equipment reviews and buying guides, specializing in golf shoe, golf bag, golf cart and apparel reviews.
+Dan has now tested and reviewed over 30 pairs of golf shoes and is an expert in the field.
+A left-handed golfer, his handicap index is currently 6.5 and he plays at Fulford Heath Golf Club in the West Midlands.

 Hybrid: Ping G425